 Homebound delivery service is free.
 Overdue fines will not be charged on homebound materials, but patrons are responsible for damaged or lost items.

 Materials Available for Homebound Delivery

 Currently, only books and audio books are available to be checked out.
 As the service progresses we will consider adding other types of materials.
-Only materials owned by the McDowell County Public Library are eligible for home delivery, but we’ll consider requests for purchase for items that the library does not own.
 Each delivery will be limited to one bag of materials.